Leviathan: The Last Day of the Decade

-Leviathan: The Last Day of the Decade is an episodic adventure game developed and published by the Russian game studio Lostwood Games for the Microsoft Windows, Mac OS, iOS, and Android platforms.
-The game includes five episodes, all available both in Russian and English, and by January 2016, four had been released in German.
+Leviathan: The Last Day of the Decade is a 2013 episodic adventure game developed and published by the Russian game studio Lostwood Games for the Microsoft Windows, Mac OS, iOS, and Android platforms.
+The game includes five episodes, all available both in Russian and English, and by June 2016, all had been released in German.

 Gameplay

 The player reads through the story and makes decisions at certain points.
 The player has a variety of actions they can take during game play; these actions include befriending characters, collecting items, and traveling to different places.
 The player can buy items to unlock new options.
 Solving puzzles will progress the player through the story line.
 The player decides to take good or evil actions.
 Those actions will influence game play and lead to different endings.

 Plot

 The setting of Leviathan takes place in a dark fantasy world mixed with cyberpunk and alien technologies.
 The country is ravaged by a disease called "Decade", which is caused by the Plague King.
 The "Decade" afflicts the land at irregular intervals and lasts for 10 years.
 Oliver Vertran, the protagonist and main character, was a young boy when the "Decade" began.
 When his mother is murdered, he becomes the adopted son of her murderer.
 Oliver and his friends Kael and Darina, with the help of a Vargoille called Edna, seek to punish a guardian for killing his mother.